slowernews/wisdom-tldr/README.md

 building a network is critical

-Regarding networking adding value is everything
+regarding networking adding value is everything

 if people forget it wasn't a good network anyway